 Step 8: Wiring the AtMega 328

 Complete the wiring as shown in the photo.
-(Note the LED in the picture is green not yellow simply because I didn't have a yellow one at the time.)
+(Note the LED in the picture, shown as LED1 in the schematic, is green simply because I didn't have a yellow one at the time.)

 - Take care to get the FTDI pin 5 (TXD) to MCU pin 3 wire correct.